 Although it has long been dominated by a handful of large original equipment manufacturers (OEMs), the truck landscape is changing.
 While the traditional brand names remain the leaders of the pack, new entrants are eyeing market share as they develop zero-emission, electric trucks.

 Entering 2021, the electrification of the trucking industry remains in its infancy.
-There are only a small number of Class 8 electric vehicles (EVs) operating in real-world conditions, predominantly in drayage activity.
+There are only a small number of Class 8 electric vehicles (EVs) operating in real-world conditions.
+This is predominantly in drayage activity.
 Smaller electric delivery vehicles are also operating in urban areas.

-However, an increasing number of fleets are running pilot programs with OEMs, collecting critical performance data while moving freight using battery-electric, hydrogen fuel cell and hybrid technologies.
-Multiple OEMs have begun taking orders for their initial fully electric heavy-duty and medium-duty models, with production scheduled to begin in 2021.
+However, an increasing number of fleets are running pilot programs with OEMs.
+They collect critical performance data while moving freight using battery-electric, hydrogen fuel cell and hybrid technologies.
+Multiple OEMs have begun taking orders for their initial fully electric heavy-duty and medium-duty models.
+Production is scheduled to begin in 2021.

 The EV trend in commercial trucking has a lot to do with the potential for lowering total cost of ownership in certain applications.
-More and more, though, companies are pledging to meet sustainability targets, with some tech adoption fueled simply by regulation requiring further carbon emissions reductions.
+More and more, though, companies are pledging to meet sustainability targets.
+Some tech adoption is fueled simply by regulations requiring further carbon emissions reductions.

 The increasing focus on sustainability is shining a light on the role that tires play in the equation.
 Research from Emissions Analytics, an independent emissions testing and data firm, found that emissions of tire wear particles can be 1,000 times worse for the environment than what comes out of a vehicle’s exhaust.
 The study found because exhaust emissions are regulated across the globe, particulate matter from tire and brake wear makes up a larger share of vehicle emissions.

-In addition, with rolling resistance accounting for up to one-third of a trucks’ overall energy consumption, it makes choosing the correct tires for each truck – and keeping them properly inflated – more important than ever.¹ That is why most tire makers are developing new commercial tires designed specifically for electric vehicles, adding yet another layer of complexity for fleets.
+In addition, rolling resistance accounts for up to one-third of a truck’s overall energy consumption.
+This makes choosing the correct tires for each truck – and keeping them properly inflated – more important than ever.¹ That is why most tire makers are developing new commercial tires designed specifically for electric vehicles.
+Which adds yet another layer of complexity for fleets.

 This is exactly where Aperia’s Halo Connect platform of active inflation plus machine learning drives unique benefits.
 It improves vehicle efficiency by ensuring every tire is properly inflated.
-It reduces downtime by alerting fleets to potential problems before they become more serious and helping them determine the best tire for each truck.
+It reduces downtime by alerting fleets to potential problems early.
+Provoking action before the issues become more serious helps to determine the best tire for each truck.